Skip to main content

 Responsibility: Instructional Designer and eLearning Developer

-Tools Used: Canva Pro, Nano Bannana, Claude AI, Webflow, MS Word
+Tools Used: Canva Pro, Nano Banana 2, Claude AI, Webflow, MS Word, RAVBUG Code Visualizer

 Time & Constraints: A 3 week deadline and budget constraints required efficient workflows and rapid prototyping using AI